Peroxyacetyl nitrate: Synthesis

 PAN can be produced in a lipophilic solvent from peroxyacetic acid.
 For the synthesis, concentrated sulfuric acid is added to degassed n-tridecane and peroxyacetic acid in an ice bath.
 Next, concentrated nitric acid is added.

 As an alternative, PAN can also be synthesized in the gas phase via photolysis of acetone and NO2 with a mercury lamp.
 Methyl nitrate (CH3ONO2) is created as a by-product.

 Toxicity

 The toxicity of PAN is higher than that of ozone.
-Eye irritations from photochemical smog are caused more by PAN and other trace gases than by ozone, which is only sparingly soluble.
-PAN is potentially involved in the creation of skin cancer.
-Especially chlorine-containing derivatives are considered mutagen.
+Eye irritation from photochemical smog is caused more by PAN and other trace gases than by ozone, which is only sparingly soluble.
+PAN is a mutagen, and is considered a potential contributor to the development of skin cancer.